 Impact Benefit or Cost Observations Chapter References Acid rain No net impact Once feared to be a major environmental threat, the deposition of sulfuric and nitric acid due to smokestack emissions, so-called "acid rain," was later found not to be a threat to forest health and to affect only a few bodies of water, where remediation with lime is an inexpensive solution.
 The fertilizing effect of nitrogen deposition more than offsets its harms to vegetation.
 Dramatic reductions in SO_2 and NO_2 emissions since the 1980s mean "acid rain" has no net impact on human well-being today.
 5.1, 6.1 Agriculture Benefit Fossil fuels have contributed to the enormous improvement in crop yields by making artificial fertilizers, mechanization, and modern food processing techniques possible.
 Higher atmospheric CO 2 levels are causing plants to grow better and require less water.
 Numerous studies show the aerial fertilization effect of CO 2 is improving global agricultural productivity, on average by 15%.
 3.3, 4.1, 5.2, 5.3, 7.2, 8.2 Air quality Benefit Exposure to potentially harmful chemicals in the air has fallen dramatically during the modern era thanks to the prosperity, technologies, and values made possible by fossil fuels.
 Safe and clean fossil fuels made it possible to rapidly increase energy consumption while improving air quality.
 5.2, Chapter 6 Catastrophes Unknown No scientific forecasts of possible catastrophes triggered by global warming have been made.
 CO_2 is not a "trigger" for abrupt climate change.
 Inexpensive fossil fuel energy greatly facilitates recovery.
-7.2, 8.2 Conflict Benefit The occurrence of violent conflicts around the world has fallen dramatically thanks to prosperity and the spread of democracy made possible by affordable and reliable energy and a secure food supply.
-7.1, 7.3, 8.2 Democracy Benefit Prosperity is closely correlated with the values and institutions that sustain democratic governments.
-Tyranny promoted by zero-sum 7.1
+7.2, 8.2 Conflict Benefit The occurrence of armed conflicts around the world has fallen 7.1, 7.3, 8.2